snaplet/docs-old/docs/04-references/data-operations/02-transform.md

 ## Getting started

-We believe that a good developer experience is when developer's are in flow, so it's our goal to "work where you work" by providing programatic primitives for transforming the data in your database, and integrating those with your development worflow.
+We believe that a good developer experience is when developers are in flow, so it's our goal to "work where you work" by providing programatic primitives for transforming the data in your database, and integrating those with your development worflow.

 <div style={{textAlign: 'center'}}>